brandendupont-mcw/second-cms/src/documentation-pages/about.md

 # Acknowledgements

-This project is a collaborative effort between the [Colorado Evaluation and Action Lab](https://coloradolab.org/) at the University of Denver, [Loyola University Chicago](https://www.luc.edu/), and the national [Prosecutorial Performance Indicators Project](https://prosecutorialperformanceindicators.org/).
+This project is a collaborative effort between the 1st District Attorney's Office,  the [Colorado Evaluation and Action Lab](https://coloradolab.org/) at the University of Denver, [Loyola University Chicago](https://www.luc.edu/), and the national [Prosecutorial Performance Indicators Project](https://prosecutorialperformanceindicators.org/).
 The project was funded with a grant from the Microsoft Justice Reform Initiative.

 \[Insert Logos]